scrapinghub/web-poet/docs/intro/from-ground-up.rst

 Essentially, the idea is to create an object which represents a web page (or a part of web page - recall the ``Pagination`` example), and allows to extract data from there.
-Page Object must
+Page Object must:

 1. Define all the inputs needed in its ``__init__`` method.
    Usually these inputs are then stored as attributes.